-James Bradford accepts instructions across all areas of Chambers’ work, with a particular interest in commercial & construction law, public law & human rights, European Union law and environmental law.
+James Bradford accepts instructions across all areas of Chambers’ work, with a particular interest in commercial & construction law, international arbitration, public law & human rights and European Union law.

-James appears regularly in county courts in civil matters and has gained a broad experience of advisory and pleading work throughout his pupillage.
+As sole counsel, James has appeared regularly in county courts in a variety of civil matters and has gained a broad experience of advisory and pleading work.

-Prior to pupillage, James worked as a Lecturer in Law at Oxford University, teaching various undergraduate subjects including Contract Law, Human Rights Law and European Union Law.
-He has also worked as an assistant to Prof. Guido Alpa, Prof. Mads Andenas and Prof. Attila Tanzi and has volunteered at Liberty.
+Prior to coming to the Bar, James worked as a Lecturer in Law at Oxford University, teaching various undergraduate subjects including Contract Law, Human Rights Law and European Union Law to students across different colleges.

 Commercial, Construction and International Arbitration

-As part of his pupillage, James gained experience of drafting statements of case, advices and legal research notes in a variety of matters including:
+As part of his pupillage, James gained experience of drafting statements of case, advices and legal research notes in a variety of matters across the commercial and construction sectors including:

-- TCC proceedings concerning defective works on a domestic property;
+- TCC proceedings concerning defective works on a domestic property (assisted in preparation and drafting of factually and legally complex defence to the claim made);

-- The new disclosure rules which had been proposed in relation to the Business and Property Courts;
+- The new disclosure rules which had been proposed in relation to the Business and Property Courts (drafting research note).

 Administrative, Public & EU Law